V

 vox populi (noun)

-Popular sentiment.
-(MW)
+Popular opinion or sentiment.
+(AHD)

 𓐵